top of page

 Should SSA and ANA tests be used to follow the disease?

-See this article to learn why repeated tests are not generally recommended.
+See this article to learn why repeat testing is not generally recommended.

 Other tests that can support a Sjogren's diagnosis

 There are many other tests that can help point to a Sjogren’s diagnosis.
-Laboratory markers, such as cytopenia and hypergammaglobulinemia (elevated IgG) are common in Sjogren’s.
-Rheumatologists should consider these as part of the big clinical picture that suggests a Sjogren’s diagnosis (3), beyond the classification criteria.
+Blood tests showing cytopenia and hypergammaglobulinemia (elevated IgG) are common in Sjogren’s.
+Low complement levels may also point to a Sjogren's (or SLE) diagnosis.
+These tests are part of the big clinical picture, beyond the classification criteria, that can help point to Sjogren’s diagnosis (3).

 Salivary Gland Ultrasound (SGUS) may eventually be added to the classification criteria, or even replace the lip biopsy (MSGB).
-However, like the lip biopsy, SGUS focuses on salivary gland damage, and not every person with Sjogren's will test positive.
+Like the lip biopsy, SGUS focuses on salivary gland damage, which may exclude early presentations and people with systemic presentations who do have Sjogren's.

 See Myth # 6 on the MYTHS ABOUT DIAGNOSIS page.